 How can I help decrease my newborn's risk for jaundice?

-Breastfeed your baby as early and as often as possible.
-You may use formula along with breast milk if you do not produce enough breast milk alone.
-Look for signs of thirst in your baby, such as lip smacking and restlessness.
+Breastfeed your newborn as early and as often as possible.
+Talk to your newborn's healthcare provider about using formula along with breast milk if you do not produce enough breast milk alone.
+Look for signs of thirst in your newborn, such as lip smacking and restlessness.
 Try to breastfeed 8 to 12 times daily for the first few days to boost your milk supply.
-Ask your caregiver for help if you have trouble breastfeeding.
+Ask your healthcare provider for help if you have trouble breastfeeding.

 When should I seek immediate care?